hackworthltd/primer/README.md

   PostgreSQL that we support.
 * Creates a persistent Docker volume named `postgres-primer` to ensure the database is preserved across container restarts and upgrades.
+* Creates a Docker container that runs PostgreSQL and listens on `localhost:5432`.

 Note that you do *not* need to install or run Docker in order to use this or any other script in this repo, as Colima provides the required